 Since they are desperate to attain some level of quality of sleep, many insomniacs will try anything.
 Unfortunately, this causes many to fall back on alcoholic beverages to help make them feel drowsy at night.
 Research suggests that this is a bad idea for everyone; however, for people who have sleep apnea, it’s especially pointless.

 Since it causes intermittent breathing difficulties, this dangerous disorder cannot be alleviated by medications, herbs or alcohol.
 Instead, sleep apneics need an effective sleep apnea treatment that will promote clear breathing by adjusting the jaw to provide a clear airway.
-To learn how an oral sleep appliance can allow you to sleep well each and every night, Contact today.
+To learn how an oral sleep appliance can allow you to sleep well each and every night, contact our Omaha sleep clinic today.